-8.0 Recommendations and Conclusion
+9.0 Recommendations and Conclusion

 Measures for mitigating and compensating for negative impacts are described in Sections 6.0 and 7.0.
-The primary avoidance strategy when considering best practices for minimizing encroachment into the Significant Woodland was to situate the proposed construction envelope within the area of existing disturbance at the subject property.
+The primary avoidance strategy when considering best practices for minimizing encroachment into the Significant Woodland was to situate the proposed building envelope within the area of existing disturbance at the subject property.
 The following mitigation and compensation measures are recommended to achieve the outcome of no negative impact to the Significant Woodland on and adjacent to the proposed lot:

-- require that if any Species at Risk are observed within the construction area at any time, construction must halt and MNRF must be contacted immediately; - require an Erosion and Sediment Control Plan, completed by a qualified professional, as part of Site Plan Control for future construction of a single-family residence; - require regular inspection of erosion and sediment control measures throughout the construction period, until soils have stabilized; - require that removal of vegetation occur between November and March, and outside the breeding bird season; - require that the construction envelope be fenced with sediment fencing and/or construction hoarding to protect adjacent vegetation and prevent unnecessary encroachment into the Significant Woodland during the construction period; - require that lighting be directed toward the ground and away from the Significant Woodland; - require that the area underneath the dripline of the Significant Woodland be planted with native vegetation (e.g., grasses, sedges, forbs, shrubs and trees); - require that woodland replacement plantings occur along the newly created edge of the Significant Woodland or within Meadowvale Conservation Area; and - require that invasive species management be undertaken within the study area, prior to construction.
+- require that if any Species at Risk are observed within the construction area at any time, construction must halt and MOECP3 must be contacted immediately; - require an Erosion and Sediment Control Plan, completed by a qualified professional, as part of Site Plan Control for future construction of a single-family residence; - require regular inspection of erosion and sediment control measures throughout the construction period, until soils have stabilized; - require that removal of vegetation occur between November and March, and outside the breeding bird season and roosting season for bats; - require that the building envelope be fenced with sediment fencing and/or construction hoarding to protect adjacent vegetation and prevent unnecessary encroachment into the Significant Woodland during the construction period; - require that lighting be directed toward the ground and away from the Significant Woodland; - require that woodland edge enhancement plantings occur along the newly created edge of the Significant Woodland and underneath the dripline of the Significant Woodland (to be planted with native vegetation (e.g., grasses, sedges, forbs, shrubs and trees)); - require that woodland replacement plantings occur at a suitable location within Meadowvale Conservation Area; - require that rare species within the property be transplanted to suitable locations within Meadowvale Conservation area, and - require that invasive species management be undertaken within the study area, prior to construction.